 - Because it is less invasive, spraying is utilized where possible using a blend of selective herbicides.
 Although these herbicides target trees and underbrush, yellowing of grass underneath may occur.

-- Tri-County EMC uses a five year right-of-way spraying cycle.
+- Tri-County EMC uses a 5-7 year right-of-way spraying cycle.
 A map is published each year prior to the start of any spraying showing the approximate area where spraying will occur.

-- The chemicals utilized by Tri-County EMC for spraying right-of-way are a blend of herbicides commonly used in residential, commercial and agricultural applications and have been used successfully by utilities and homeowners for decades.
-They have been thoroughly tested and are approved for use by the EPA, OSHA, and other agencies.
+- The chemicals utilized by Tri-County EMC for spraying right-of-way are a blend of herbicides commonly used by utilities in residential, commercial and agricultural applications.
+They have been used successfully by utilities for decades.
+They have been thoroughly tested and are approved for use by the EPA.

 - Anyone having concerns about trimming or spraying of right-of-way is encouraged to contact Tri-County EMC at 478.986.8100.